Ultimate Europe (21 Day)

 |Optional group flight back:||

 Join us this summer for the ultimate European immersion adventure!
 Spend a month exploring some of the best cultures and sites Europe has to offer.
 It packs in six different countries with a perfectly-paced itinerary to ensure you get the most out of each destination.
-Don’t just see these beautiful European destinations (although the views from atop Florence’s Duomo or the London Eye are not to be missed!).
+Don’t just see these beautiful European destinations (although the views from atop St. Peter’s Basilica in the Vatican or the London Eye are not to be missed!).
 Our Ultimate Europe trip puts a focus on experiencing and doing more!
 Whether that’s cooking lessons bike tours, fun excursions or other cultural activities, our itineraries our constructed with fun activities to keep the trip exciting and bring each unique culture to life!

-Experience French urban life while shopping the markets of Paris, or on our off-the-beaten-path bike tour through Paris’ spiraling arrondissements.
-Savor the world-famous Mediterranean diet, sampling local delicacies from each country including private pesto cooking classes in the Italian Riviera.
+Savor the world-famous Mediterranean diet, sampling local delicacies from each country including private pesto cooking classes in the Cinque Terre.
 Hike the rugged wilderness of the Swiss Alps and make new friends from around the world at a traditional German beer hall.
 Don’t just glimpse the sights through a bus window, ride the modern trains from country to country, immersing yourself in the best parts of each region and living like a local, so you can be a traveler, not a tourist!

 So what are you waiting for?
 Europe, with its rich history, diverse cultures, beautiful languages, and mouthwatering foods, is just waiting for you to discover it.
 Don’t miss out on this trip of a lifetime!